 Garden State Hotel

 Let’s kick this list off with a stone-cold classic pub.
 Garden State is one of the strongest contenders out there if you’re trying to decide on the best pub in the city.

 The classic four-storey space stands in what was once a textile mill, transforming a slice of Flinders Lane history into one of Melbourne’s very best indoor-outdoor spaces, perfect for those who appreciate an old school venue that’s managed to stick it straight to heart of the city’s drinking culture.

-That beer garden is prime position to pull up on any day, usually flanked by several food vans so you have some food to pair with all that craft beer.
+That beer garden is a prime position to pull up on any day, usually flanked by several food vans so you have some food to pair with all that craft beer.

-Hint, it’s also one of the finest pubs to watch the footy in Melbourne, with an atmosphere that’s as addictive as the beers on tap.
+Hint, it’s also one of the finest pubs to watch the footy in Melbourne, with an atmosphere that’s as addictive as the cold beer on tap.

 Address: 101 Flinders Lane, Melbourne

 Opening Hours: Sunday – Thursday (12 pm – 11 pm); Friday – Saturday (12 pm – 3 pm)

 Edinburgh Castle Hotel, one of Brunswick’s oldest pubs, doesn’t have much to distinguish it from any other classic pub in Melbourne.
 Live music, pool, weekly specials, excellent pub food, and a great craft beer list.
 But there’s something about the pub when you walk through those doors that hits you in a way unlike any other in the area, wrapping you in an atmosphere that’s hard to leave.
 Locals are fierce about their love for this historic pub, but folks from all over Melbourne are regularly drawn to what is easily one of the best pubs Melbourne has to offer.